nodiscc/awesome-linuxaudio/README.md

 List keys:

 - ◼ Debian package: can be installed directly using APT on Debian and derivatives.
-- ▒ KXStudio package: can be installed using APT on kxStudio or Debian with kxStudio repositories enabled.
+- ▒ KXStudio package: can be installed using APT on KXStudio or Debian with KXStudio repositories enabled.
 - © Non-Free/closed source software: programs that restrict use/study/modification/distribution.